 Two peritoneal ligaments attach to the ovary;

-Venous drainage is achieved by a pair of ovarian veins.
+Venous drainage is achieved by paired ovarian veins.
 The left ovarian vein drains into the left renal vein, and the right ovarian vein drains directly into the inferior vena cava.

 Lymph from the ovaries drains into the para-aortic nodes.